Virtio

 Request Submission Queue

 The request submission queue is used for the driver to send control plane interaction requests to the device.
 When the driver reads and writes the MMIO memory area of the Virtio device, since the Hypervisor does not perform second-stage address mapping for this memory area in advance, the CPU executing the driver program will receive a page fault exception and fall into the Hypervisor.
-The Hypervisor will combine the current CPU number, the address of the page fault exception, the address width, the value to be written (ignored if it is a read), the virtual machine ID, whether it is a write operation, etc., into a structure called device_req, and add it to the request submission queue req_list.
-At this time, the Virtio daemon monitoring the request submission queue will retrieve and process the request.
+The Hypervisor will combine the current CPU number, page fault address, address width, value to be written (ignored if it is a read), virtual machine ID, and whether it is a write operation into a structure called device_req and add it to the request submission queue req_list.
+At this point, the Virtio daemon monitoring the request submission queue will retrieve the request for processing.

 To facilitate communication between the Virtio daemon and the Hypervisor based on shared memory, the request submission queue req_list is implemented as a circular queue.
 The head index req_front is updated only by the Virtio process after retrieving the request, and the tail index req_rear is updated only by the Hypervisor after adding the request.
-If the head and tail indices are equal, the queue is empty; if the tail index plus 1 modulo the head index is equal, the queue is full, and the driver needs to block in place when adding more requests, waiting for the queue to become available.
-To ensure that the Hypervisor and the Virtio process have real-time observation and mutual exclusion access to shared memory, the Hypervisor needs to perform a write memory barrier after adding a request to the queue, then update the tail index, ensuring that the Virtio process can correctly retrieve the request in the queue when observing the tail index update.
-After the Virtio daemon retrieves the request from the queue, it needs to perform a write memory barrier to ensure that the Hypervisor can immediately observe the update of the head index.
-By using this producer-consumer model and circular queue method, along with the necessary memory barriers, the mutual exclusion problem of shared memory under different privilege levels is solved.
-Since multiple virtual machines may have multiple CPUs simultaneously adding requests to the request submission queue, the CPU needs to first acquire a mutex lock before operating the request submission queue; however, only the main thread of the Virtio daemon operates the request submission queue, so no lock is needed.
+If the head and tail indexes are equal, the queue is empty; if the tail index plus one modulo the queue size equals the head index, the queue is full, and the driver needs to block in place when adding requests, waiting for the queue to become available.
+To ensure that the Hypervisor and Virtio process have real-time observation and mutual exclusion access to shared memory, the Hypervisor needs to perform a write memory barrier after adding a request to the queue, then update the tail index, ensuring that the Virtio process correctly retrieves the request in the queue when observing the tail index update.
+After the Virtio daemon retrieves a request from the queue, it needs to perform a write memory barrier to ensure that the Hypervisor can immediately observe the head index update.
+This producer-consumer model and circular queue method, combined with necessary memory barriers, solve the mutual exclusion problem of shared memory under different privilege levels.
+Since multiple virtual machines may have multiple CPUs adding requests to the request submission queue simultaneously, CPUs need to acquire a mutex lock first before operating the request submission queue.
+In contrast, only the main thread of the Virtio daemon operates the request submission queue, so no locking is required.
 This solves the mutual exclusion problem of shared memory under the same privilege level.

 Request Result Queue